AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Additional Options ────────────────────────────────────────────────────────────────────────────────────╮
-│--outdir   PATH    Directory to write the output [default: out]                                          │ │-w         PATH    Path to the work directory where temporary files will be written [default: ./work ]   │ │--mrsa     TEXT    (--mode assemble)   For *Staphylococcus aureus* assemblies                            │
+│--outdir   PATH    Directory to write the output [default: out]                                          │ │-w         PATH    Path to the work directory where temporary files will be written [default: ./work ]   │--mrsa     TEXT    (--mode assemble)   For *Staphylococcus aureus* assemblies                            │
+│                   It performs the spaTyper and sccmec software analysis [default: false]                │ │--help             Show this message and exit                                                            │
+╰─────────────────────────────────────────────────────────────────────────────────────────────────────────╯
-│                   It performs the spaTyper and sccmec software analysis [default: false]                │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Trimming Options ──────────────────────────────────────────────────────────────────────────────────────╮ │--cut_front        INTERGER    Move a sliding window from front (5') to tail, drop the bases in the      │ │                               window if  its mean quality < threshold, stop otherwise [default: 15]     │ │--cut_tail         INTERGER    Move a sliding window from tail (3') to front, drop the bases in the      │ │                               window if its mean quality < threshold, stop otherwise [default: 20]      │ │--cut_mean_quality INTERGER    The mean quality requirement option shared by cut_front, cut_tail or      │ │                               cut_sliding.
+╭─ Trimming Options ──────────────────────────────────────────────────────────────────────────────────────╮
+│--cut_front        INTERGER    Move a sliding window from front to tail, drop the bases in the           │ │                               window if  its mean quality < threshold, stop otherwise [default: 15]     │ │--cut_tail         INTERGER    Move a sliding window from tail to front, drop the bases in the           │ │                               window if its mean quality < threshold, stop otherwise [default: 20]      │ │--cut_mean_quality INTERGER    The mean quality requirement option shared by cut_front, cut_tail or      │ │                               cut_sliding.
 Range: 1~36 [default: 20]                                    │